 A.M.
 Best strives to ensure that credit ratings are free from conflicts of interest, are consistent and are not subject to geographical variations.
-AMBERS is a separate legal entity based in the United Kingdom and subject to European credit rating agency legislation and regulation.
+AMBERS is a separate legal entity based in the United Kingdom.
 However, as part of A.M.
 Best, it shares common methodologies and processes.

-At a high level, AMBERS internal control mechanisms ensure the quality of its credit rating activities and can be grouped into six broad headings.
+At a high level, AMBERS internal control mechanisms ensure the quality of its credit rating activities and can be grouped into seven broad headings;

 - Ownership and Management Structure

 - Code of Conduct and Policies and Procedures

 - The Credit Rating Process

 - The Management of Conflicts of Interest

 - Performance of Credit Ratings

+- Endorsement Assurance Mechanisms

-- Internal Control Functions and Frameworks
+- Internal Control Functions and Frameworks.